 Design is no more an afterthought while building a product but is increasingly being used to solve key business challenges:

-- How Mint used Emotional Design to overcome issues of mistrust and fear?
+- How does Mint use Emotional Design to overcome issues of mistrust and fear?

-- How Google Maps for iOS blend utility, usability and desirability to defeat Apple in its own game?
+- How does Google Maps for iOS blend utility, usability, and desirability to defeat Apple in its own game?

-- How Flipboard took inspiration from legacy products and created something more relevant?
+- How does Flipboard take inspiration from legacy products and create something more relevant?

-- How Airbnb’s leap of faith into design set its cash registers ringing?
+- How does Airbnb’s leap of faith into design set its cash registers ringing?

-- How MailChimp facilitated more collaboration and engagement in its app?
+- How does MailChimp facilitate more collaboration and engagement in its app?

-- How Wufoo wooed its customers using the principles of dating and marriage?
+- How does Wufoo woo its customers using the principles of dating and marriage?